 Read and publish deals (also known as "transformative deals") have evolved as a result of changes in the open access landscape.
 In particular, these changes have been brought about by Plan S. Read and publish deals are blanket agreements with academic publishers that cover both the subscription to the journal (the "read" aspect), and the open access publishing cost (the "publish" aspect).
 These deals therefore allow authors from the University of Essex to publish gold open access at no extra cost, regardless of whether their work is funded.

 At Essex, we offer range of deals with several publishers.
-Read on to find out more about these deals, and how to make use of them.
+Select the publisher tabs to find out more about these deals, and how to make use of them.

 A deal with SAGE allows corresponding authors to publish eligible articles open access with the article processing charge (APC) waived in over 900 hybrid journals.
 Those publishing an eligible article in the IMechE Journal Collection and the Royal Society of Medicine Collection can also be published open access as part of this agreement.
 In addition to this, we are also able to take advantage of a discount on APCs when publishing in SAGE gold open access journals.